AmirMufti/Book-Recommender/README.md

 PDFDrive: Direct PDFs of relevant books if available.
 Need Help?
 If a particular source doesn’t show results, you may need to adjust your genre or keywords to get a broader range of options.
 This app is designed to guide you to great books across multiple sources—explore and enjoy!

-Future Features
-The Book Recommender is always improving!
-Here are some ideas for future updates:

-More book sources for broader recommendations.
-Personalized user profiles to save your favorite genres or reading level.
-Enhanced PDFDrive search for better eBook recommendations